Carnival Magic accidents and incidents

-On January 15, 2016, while en-route back to homeport Galveston (~5 hours after departure from Cozumel Mexico), due to medical emergency the ship changed course to Cancun.
+On January 15, 2016, while en-route back to homeport Galveston (~5 hours after departure from Cozumel Mexico), due to a medical emergency the ship changed course to Cancun.
 There, an elderly male passenger was medevaced and transferred to a rescue boat at ~1:30 am.

 |22 March 2014||Other Incidents|

 On March 22, 2014, two cruise ships – Carnival Magic and the Royal Caribbean’s Navigator of the Seas – were stuck outside Galveston Bay, unable to enter and dock.
 A third cruise vessel (Princess Cruises’ Caribbean Princess) was stranded at the port overnight.
-The inconvenience was caused by a collision between fuel barge and crude oil tanker.
+The inconvenience was caused by a collision between fuel barge and a crude oil tanker.

 |02 July 2013||Crew / Passenger Deaths|

-(overboard) On July 2, 2013, a male passenger died falling from his cabin’s balcony, He was reported trying to sit on the veranda’s railing when fell backwards.
+(overboard) On July 2, 2013, a male passenger died falling from his cabin’s balcony, He was reported trying to sit on the veranda’s railing when fell backward.
 He stroke another room’s balcony railing before hitting deck floor 3 stories below.

 |09 May 2012||Other Incidents|

 On May 9, 2012, a false bio-hazard threat resulted in a passenger eviction from the ship in homeport Galveston TX.
-The famous neurosurgeon from Nashville, Tennessee, Dr Jack Kruse was on the ship to attend a lecture about his “Epi-Paleo” diet plan.
-Instead giving a speech, he became a suspect of bioterrorism.
+The famous neurosurgeon from Nashville, Tennessee, Dr. Jack Kruse was on the ship to attend a lecture about his “Epi-Paleo” diet plan.
+Instead of giving a speech, he became a suspect of bioterrorism.
 His cabin was extensively searched by the ship’s security staff and later by FBI agents.